 It is important to update any changes to your contact details as soon as possible.
-At Crofts Veterinary Practice, all our microchips comply with the International Standard (ISO) and can, therefore, be recognised by scanners abroad when used in the Pet Passport scheme.
+At Alder Veterinary Practice, all our microchips comply with the International Standard (ISO) and can, therefore, be recognised by scanners abroad when used in the Pet Passport scheme.

 For more information, please speak to one of our friendly team members at our practice in Guildford, Surrey.